 What does AFC do?

-- Facilitates and fosters professional relationships across campus and build a stronger Mines community through professional and social programming.
+- Facilitates and fosters professional relationships across campus and assists in building a stronger Mines community through professional programming and peer networking opportunities

 Connected Learning Community Award